beaucoburn/beaucoburn/README.md

 <br>
 <div align="center">
     <h2>My Languages</h2>
-    <p>As a Frontend Developer, of course I'm focused on HTML, CSS and Typescript.
+    <p>As a Frontend Developer, of course I'm focused on HTML, CSS, Typescript and ReactJS.
 Lately, I've been trying to learn other things too, like Go, Java and React Native.</p>
 </div>
 <br>
 <div align="center">